Discovering Magnificent Montpellier, Southern France (tips for the best trip)

 Montpellier Tourism Office

-The Montpellier Tourism Office at Place de la Comédie was a great way to start our Montpellier trip.
-They sorted us out with maps and directions for everything we needed to see and do.
-They also have a great gift shop and range of local products.
+The Montpellier Tourism Office at Place de la Comédie was a great way to start our trip.
+They provided us with maps and directions for everything we needed to see and do.
+They also have a great gift shop and a range of local products.
 I couldn’t resist my Montpellier bag!

 Visiting the Montpellier Tourism Office